 Why Are Fire Trucks Red?

-Pierce Manufacturing has more than 700 paint colors that can be used on fire apparatus, but one of the most common questions asked is “why are fire trucks red?”
+Pierce Manufacturing has more than 1,000 paint colors that can be used on fire apparatus, but one of the most common questions asked is, “Why are fire trucks red?”
 The answer — it’s all about preference.

 Historically, it is thought that fire trucks were painted red to stand out from the bland colors of early vehicles.
-Now, a fire department can select any custom color they’d like from a color library at Pierce, or they can create a new color that will get added to the Pierce color library, which incidentally, features more than 260 shades of red.
+Now, a fire department can select any custom color they’d like from a color library at Pierce, or they can create a new color which will be added to the Pierce color library, which incidentally, features more than 400 shades of red.
 Why so many shades of red?
 It all comes down to accuracy.

-Pierce’s precision color selection process ensures that every customer gets their exact color preference.
-When color requests are received, a computer reads the color at a level of detail much finer than the human eye can see and from there, sets color tolerances.
+The Pierce precision color selection process ensures that every customer gets their exact color preference.
+When color requests are received, a computer reads the color at a level of detail much finer than the human eye can see.
+This sets the color tolerances.
 If the machine views a given color outside established paint color tolerances, it will create a new color.
-Therefore, Pierce has more than 260 shades of red, to ensure complete color accuracy and customer satisfaction.
+Therefore, Pierce has more than 400 shades of red to ensure complete color accuracy and customer satisfaction.

 What is Number 90 Red?

-Number 90 Red, often referred to as “Fire Engine Red,” is Pierce’s most popular color choice and has been used on thousands of fire apparatus over the years.
-The color is so popular that it has generated quite a following, including a local pub in Neenah, Wis.
-Learn more about how the Number 90 Red color inspired a craft Vienna lager at Lion’s Tail Brewing Company in this article.
+At Pierce, Number 90 Red, often referred to as “Fire Engine Red,” is the most popular color choice and has been used on thousands of fire apparatus over the years.
+The color is so popular that it has generated quite a following, including a local pub in Neenah, Wisconsin.
+Learn more about how Number 90 Red inspired Lion’s Tail Brewing Company to create a craft Vienna lager in this article.

 Other Popular Fire Truck Colors